BKCODE2003/AdvanceDevopsLab/README.md

-# AdvanceDevopsLab
+# 🌟 Advanced DevOps Lab - INFT Sem 5 (2024-25)
 This is Official GitHub Repository for Advance Devops Lab work Submissions.
-# 🌟 Advanced DevOps Lab - INFT Sem 5 (2024-25)

 ## 📚 Overview

 Welcome to the **Advanced DevOps Lab** repository!
 This course, part of the INFT curriculum for Semester 5 (2024-25), is designed to immerse students in the practical aspects of DevOps.
 You'll learn to integrate development and operations by implementing automation, CI/CD, and infrastructure management.